ADVRHumanoids/nicla_vision_ros/README.md

 This ROS package enables the [Arduino Nicla Vision](https://docs.arduino.cc/hardware/nicla-vision/) board to be ready-to-use in the ROS world! :boom:

-The implemented architecture is described in the above image: the Arduino Nicla Vision board streams the sensors data to a ROS-running machine through TCP/UDP socket.
+The implemented architecture is described in the above image: the Arduino Nicla Vision board streams the sensors data to a ROS-running machine through TCP/UDP socket or Serial, i.e. UART over the USB cable.
 This package will be running on the ROS-running machine, allowing to deserialize the received info, and stream it in the corresponding ROS topics

 Here a list of the available sensors with their respective ROS topics:
 - **2MP color camera** streams on